apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NFL Week 14 Best Bets: Target Juwan Johnson to take on an increased role**
+**L.A.
+Film Critics Association Winners List (Updating Live)**

-You can read more about it [here](https://www.pff.com/news/bet-nfl-week-14-best-bets-2024).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/la-film-critics-association-winners-2-1236081018/).

 ## Requirements
 - Python 3.8